IdaliaSalinas/atlas_review/README.md

 # Didactic strategies for engineering mathematics: bridging the theory-application gap

-Presented for the Sixth conference of the International Network for Didactic Research in University Mathematics - 	**INDRUM 2026**
+Presented at: Sixth conference of the International Network for Didactic Research in University Mathematics - 	**INDRUM 2026**

 15-19 Jun 2026 Dubrovnik (Croatia)